Anthony Rizzo Player Props: Yankees vs. Rockies

 Anthony Rizzo At The Plate

+- Rizzo leads New York with an OBP of .347 this season while batting .257 with 33 walks and 41 runs scored.

-- Among qualified hitters in MLB action, his batting average ranks 77th, his on-base percentage ranks 38th, and he is 96th in the league in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 75th, his on-base percentage ranks 40th, and he is 100th in the league in slugging.

+- Rizzo has picked up a hit in 68.2% of his 85 games this season, with more than one hit in 21.2% of them.

-- In 32.1% of his games this season, Rizzo has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in three contests.
+- Rizzo has an RBI in 27 of 85 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 34 of 84 games this year, and more than once 7 times.
+- He has scored in 40.0% of his games this season, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.